How to Choose the Right Business Model

 A similar model is the retreat model.
 Maybe you would love to run retreats and take people to exotic locations away from their everyday lives and do some really intensive work.
 A retreat model might involve you selling a programme that includes say three or four retreats a year, and in between there are online elements to keep people connected.
 A retreat model is generally an offline model — but some people run “virtual retreats” perfectly successfully — it’s just different!

 A typical version of the live event model would be selling a one day training or event at a very accessible price, but using that one day event to sell something like a three-day training at a much higher price point, or even a series of live trainings.
 Or you might use that live event to sell your high-end group programme.
-As we are seeing during the current pandemic, many people with live event models are successfully taking these events and running them online.
+As we saw during the pandemic, many people with live event models were successfully taking these events and running them online.
 Of course it’s not quite the same, but an event model can be online.

 In the early stages of business when you haven’t yet built up your following, you might not be able to fill a really large event, so a workshop model will feel easier.
 With a workshop model you’re not talking about filling the Alexandra Palace, you just need a few people to come to your workshops and use those workshops to sell your next step, which might well be your one-to-one service or programme.
 When you’ve mastered the art of making an offer for the next step you don’t need more than a handful of people at each workshop for it to be profitbable.
 Again, your workshops can take place offline — or online.